-For more than 35 years, Sunland has pursued a path of creating inviting, engaging and enduring communities.
-Our commitment to design excellence strives to create balance and harmony with the surrounding environment to inspire vibrant spaces influenced by art, beauty and human values - a pioneering spirit, redefining the experience of 'HOME'.
+For almost 40 years, Sunland has pursued a path of creating inviting, engaging and enduring communities.
+Our commitment to design excellence strives to create balance and harmony with the surrounding environment to inspire vibrant spaces influenced by art, beauty and human values - a pioneering spirit, redefining the experience of 'home'.